DataDog/datadog-api-client-go/api/v2/datadog/docs/DashboardListsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAddDashboardListItemsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateDashboardListItemsRequest struct via the builder pattern

 Name | Type | Description  | Notes